 Abandoned Places in Singapore

 Note to our readers: Certain places have since become illegal to enter.
 Please obey the law and do not trespass at such places.
-Be careful!
+Safety above all!

 1. Neo Tiew Estate